What Is Egg Donation

 This picture shows an advanced stage of blastocyst development.
 Notice the central fluid-filled cavity.
 The cells within the blastocyst have already differentiated into the inner cell mass (at seven o’clock) that will give rise to the fetus and the trophectoderm cells that will form the future placenta.

-Embryos that develop normally are cryopreserved (vitrified).
+Cryopreservation of Embryos: Embryos that develop normally are cryopreserved (vitrified).
 Preparation for the freezing process involves removing water from within the embryos and replacing it with a cryoprotective substance to prevent ice crystal formation during vitrification and subsequent thawing.
-The embryos are then flash cooled to −196 °C (−321 °F).
+The embryos are then flash-cooled to −196 °C (−321 °F).
 Such rapid freezing (vitrification) prevents damaging water crystal formation.

-Following the vitrification process, the embryos are transferred to a liquid nitrogen storage chamber in our Center.
-Theoretically, there is no limit on the length of storage, but conceiving past the age of 40 may result in high-risk pregnancy.
+Embryo Storage: Following the cryopreservation process, the embryos are transferred to a liquid nitrogen storage chamber in our Center.
+Theoretically, there is no limit on the length of storage, but conceiving past the age of 40 may result in a high-risk pregnancy.

 Once you decide to conceive with your cryopreserved embryos, you will have one or two embryos thawed and transferred into your uterus.
 A large majority of the embryos will survive the vitrification and thawing process.
 The implantation rate of the thawed embryos should be the same as the “fresh” embryo implantation rate.